DuckMasterAl/quote-system/README.md

 # quote-system
-This is my Daily Quote System Code :o
+This is my Quote System for my Discord Custom Status

 Quotes from [type.fit](https://type.fit)